SSR-SameerSingh/Fundamentals-of-Programming-Languages/README.md

 # Fundamentals-of-Programming-Languages
 Projects done in CSE 505 Course at University at Buffalo

-• Assignment 2: Stack, Generators, Tail Recursion, Higher-order Functions
+• Assignment 2: Stack, Generators in Python), Tail Recursion in sml (Standard Meta Language), Higher-order Functions(map reduce) in sml.

 •	Assignment 3:
 <br>Problem 1: Dining Programmers problem using synchronized methods and the wait-notify constructs of Java.